boryanakis/Genomics_RNAseq_supp/rnaseq_workshop.md

 Manual: https://pachterlab.github.io/kallisto/manual

-Discuss Kallisto. (back to slides)

 In order to quantify the RNA-seq data for our samples, we need the transcript sequences for _D. melanogaster_.
 Open a new browser tab, and search for [flybase](https://flybase.org/).
 Go to downloads, and click on Genomes (FTP).
-Next, click on Drosophila melanogaster, and then navigate to the most recent release `dmel_r6.50_FB2023_01/` (at the bottom of the page).
+Next, click on `Drosophila melanogaster`, and then navigate to the most recent release `dmel_r6.50_FB2023_01/` (at the bottom of the page).
 Since we need the transcript sequences, we will look in the `fasta` folder.
 The file that we are interested in is called `dmel-all-transcript-r6.50.fasta.gz`.
 Right click and select "Copy link" on that file name.
 We can use that link to download the reference transciptome.

 Check pwd and ensure everyone is at the same place: home dir